-Reviewed by the Local Governing Body: Autumn 2023 To be reviewed: Annually Next review: Autumn 2024

-Date Approved by the Genesis Education Trust Board: Autumn 2023

-School Mission and Vision

-Our mission statement is based upon Romans 12:2 - Let God transform you into a new person by changing the way that you think.
+Reviewed by the Local Governing Body: Autumn 2024 To be reviewed: Annually Next review: Autumn 2025 School Mission and Vision Our mission statement is based upon Romans 12:2 - Let God transform you into a new person by changing the way that you think.
 St Saviour's Church of England Primary School Mission Statement:

 Our vision is for St Saviour's to be a place of transforming growth, where Christian education inspires children and adults for achievement in the whole of life.
 Our vision means that by the time our children leave at eleven, they will be confident, independent learners, with enquiring minds, have a lifelong love of learning and a thoughtful and considerate approach to life.
 Our school policies have all been carefully thought out to reflect our mission and vision.
 Our values are: Love, Truth, Respect, Forgiveness, Faith, Serenity and Tenacity.

 Contents

-• •

-1. Aims 3

-2. Legislation and statutory requirements 3

-3. Definitions 3

-4. How to apply 4

-5. Requests for admission outside the normal age group 4

-6. Allocation of places 5

-7. In-year admissions 6

-8. Appeals 7

-9. Monitoring arrangements 7
+1. Aims 3 2.
+Legislation and statutory requirements 3 3.
+Definitions 3 4.
+How to apply 4 5.
+Requests for admission outside the normal age group 4 6.
+Allocation of places 5 7.
+In-year admissions 6 8.
+Appeals 7 9.
+Monitoring arrangements 7

 1. Aims

 This policy aims to: